 - Gnashing of the teeth at night, which can be the sign of stress.

-- Temporary sensitivity after dental treatment following such treatments as filling, crowning or whitening of teeth
+- Temporary sensitivity after dental treatment following such treatments as filling, removing tartar, crowning or whitening of teeth

 Start at your dentist’s!